 Vaccinations: The use of live vaccines and close contact with those who have received live vaccines should be avoided during treatment with AFINITOR.

 Embryo-Fetal Toxicity: Fetal harm can occur if AFINITOR is administered to a pregnant woman.
-Women of childbearing potential should be advised to use a highly effective method of contraception while using AFINITOR and for up to 8 weeks after ending treatment.
+Advise female patients of reproductive potential to use highly effective contraception while using AFINITOR and for up to 8 weeks after ending treatment.

 Adverse Reactions: The most common adverse reaction (incidence ≥30%) was stomatitis (78%).
 The most common grade 3/4 adverse reactions (incidence ≥2%) were stomatitis and amenorrhea.